Haddenham and District Rotary Club

 · gain personal satisfaction by making a difference.

-Our Club was founded in 1987 and has maintained a vibrant and active membership ever since, and we run an active Programme of social and fundraising events throughout the year.
-Our Club alone has raised over £500,000 in support of the local community, local charities and deserving causes and national and international community projects based in the Rotary Areas of Focus:
+We were founded in 1987 and have maintained a vibrant and active membership ever since, and we run an active Programme of social and fundraising events throughout the year.
+We have raised over £500,000 in support of the local community, local charities and deserving causes and national and international community projects based in the Rotary Areas of Focus:

 · Basic Education and Literacy